Ricard Fernández

-Ricard Fernández Betriu (born 19 March 1999), also known as Cucu, is an Andorran footballer who plays for UE Santa Coloma.
+Ricard Fernández Betriu (born 19 March 1999), also known as Cucu, is an Andorran footballer who plays for CE Casa de Portugal.

 International career

 Fernández made his senior debut for the Andorra national football team in a 1–0 friendly win over Liechtenstein on 21 March 2018.
 He has remained in the under-21 set up since, however, notably scoring a brace in a shock 3–3 draw with England in October 2020, securing Andorra under-21s a rare point against a team featuring Premier League players such as Eddie Nketiah and Aaron Ramsdale.
 On 12 November 2021, he received a red card for elbowing Kamil Glik in the first minute of the match vs Poland, which Andorra went on to lose by a score of 1–4.

 Fernández scored his first goal for Andorra on 12 October 2021 during a 3–0 win against San Marino during 2022 FIFA World Cup qualification, and the match subsequently became Andorra's first ever away victory.

 Fernández scored his second goal for Andorra on 21 March 2024 during a 1–1 draw against South Africa during the 2024 FIFA Series: Algeria.